 Is it easier to catch waves on a longboard?

 Longboards offer more time in the water, which directly increases the wave count.
 Surfing with a longboard gives longer rides because its large size and width allow it to grab more waves as compared to the shortboards.
-Simply put, the length of the ride on a longboard while surfing is better than a shortboard.
+Simply put, the length of the ride on a longboard while surfing is better than on a shortboard.

 Can you built your own longboard?

-If you are short of money and want to get the incredible surfing experience as a beginner, then you can make your own longboard at home.
+If you are short of money and want to get an incredible surfing experience as a beginner, then you can make your own longboard at home.
 Not only is it cost-effective to craft a DIY longboard, but it is also fun as well.
 Aside from this, it does not require a top-level of knowledge to accomplish that task, making it an ideal opportunity to enjoy while saving money.

 Is there any surfboard that gives the best of both longboard and shortboard?